Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ![Multi Machine Deployment](./resources/acs-multi-machine.png)

+> **NOTE**: You can optionally use the following [guide](./generate-target-hosts.md#generate-single-target-host) to generate target hosts and an inventory file for testing purposes.

 Once you have prepared the target hosts and configured the inventory_ssh.yaml file you are ready to run the playbook.

-> **For Internal Use Only**: Use the following [guide](./generate-target-hosts.md#mutli) to generate target hosts and an inventory file for testing purposes.

 To check your inventory file is configured correctly and the control node is able to connect to the target hosts run the following command: